jaquapi/npcinteract/README.md

 ## To fix
 - multiple {} in one dialog line ? do something like 'text : 123456, text: 123456, raw:{azeaeazeaezae}' ?
 - S / SP works only for rightclick ...
-Needs update more often
+Needs update more often ?
+OK
+- T pour des états inconnus ?
+OK